The TCU Health Center Pharmacy offers a convenient location, competitive pricing, and a strong commitment to patient education and service.

 The TCU pharmacy is one of very few Texas pharmacies that have permission from the Texas Department of Public Safety and the Texas State Board of Pharmacy to fill students’ out-of-state Schedule II prescriptions, in accordance with Texas state and federal laws and must adhere to the following guidelines:

-- Only signed, dated, original prescriptions or electronically prescribed prescriptions are accepted and must fulfill the Texas DPS regulations for a valid prescription.
+Prescriptions must be prescribed electronically and fulfill the Texas DPS regulations for a valid prescription.

 Schedule II drugs include stimulants that are used in the treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.